-Baseline cost estimate for all lands, easements, and rights-of-way included in the recommended plan and including contingencies is \$26,242,106.
+Baseline cost estimate for all lands, easements, and rights-of-way included in the recommended plan and including contingencies is \$26,242,106

-It is noted that the adoption of a permanent easement estate could significantly reduce this baseline estimate and as stated actual LERRD crediting should a project be authorized will be governed by subsequent appraisals and reviewed and approved pursuant to the PCA.
+Actual LERRD crediting, should a project be authorized, would be governed by subsequent appraisals and reviewed and approved pursuant to the PCA.

-This is deemed fully sufficient to cover any incidental and administrative costs as well.
-Particularly, given the fact that approximately half of the project acreage is already owned by the City of Tucson.
+This is deemed fully sufficient to cover any incidental and administrative costs as well, given the fact that 42 percent of the project acreage is owned by the City of Tucson.
 Pima County TFCD can acquire the necessary interests from the City of Tucson in a packaged real estate transaction, (one deed) minimizing incidental and administrative costs.